 Abstract

 This paper extends previous analyses of the suburbanisation of poverty in Britain using data from Government Indices of Deprivation for 2004 to 2015/16.
-It tracks changes in relative centralisation and relative concentration of poverty for the 25 largest cities or urban areas, analysing change for poor and non-poor groups separately, and examining parallel changes in segregation.
+It tracks changes in relative centralisation and relative concentration of poverty for the 25 largest cities or urban areas, analysing change for poor and non-poor groups separately, and examining parallel changes in spatial segregation or unevenness.
 The paper confirms that poverty is suburbanising, at least in the larger cities, although poverty remains over-represented in inner locations in most cases.
-Suburbanisation is occurring through absolute loss of low income populations from inner locations and their replacement with non-poor groups, indicating a process of displacement.
-Relative centralisation of poverty has fallen more strongly and consistently between 2004 and 2015/16 than relative concentration of poverty, as the outward shift of poorer groups leaves them still living in denser neighbourhoods on average.
-The paper also shows that spatial segregation declined over this period.
-It remains to be seen whether this is a long-term shift to less segregated urban forms or a transitional outcome before new forms of segregation emerge around suburban poverty concentrations.
+Suburbanisation is occurring through the absolute reduction in low income populations in inner locations and the growth non-poor groups, consistent with a process of displacement.
+Relative centralisation of poverty has fallen more strongly between 2004 and 2015/16 than relative concentration of poverty, as the outward shift of poorer groups leaves them still living in denser neighbourhoods on average.
+The paper also shows that spatial segregation (unevenness) declined over this period.
+It remains to be seen whether this last change is a long-term shift to less segregated urban forms or a transitional outcome before new forms of segregation emerge around suburban poverty concentrations.

 Acknowledgements